ethereum/go-ethereum/README.md

 Docker Images are available for ShyftGeth and the Postgresql Database which can be used for development and testing.
 To launch these containers you will need to have docker-compose installed on your computer.
 Installation instructions for docker-compose are available [here](https://docs.docker.com/install/).

-To launch ShyftGeth and PG - issue the following command from the root of the project directory:
+To launch ShyftGeth, PG, the ShyftBlock Explorer Api and UI - issue the following command from the root of the project directory:

 `docker-compose up`